fonglh/psi-plot/README.md

   1. `sudo dpkg-reconfigure tzdata`
   1. Make the appropriate selections
 1. Clone this repository
-  1. Create a symlink to the cloned repository from the apache2 webroot folder `/var/www/html`
+  1. Create a symlink to the `website` folder from the apache2 webroot folder `/var/www/html`
 1. Restore Mongo data
   1. Make sure the database backup folder is a child of the `dump` folder
   1. Run `mongorestore` from the same level as the `dump` folder